turnerlabs/terraform-provider-harbor/README.md

 A Terraform provider for managing Harbor resources.

+This provider currently maps Terraform's apply/destory CRUD framework on to ShipIt's REST API.
+Still need to look at integration with the Trigger API.

-This provider is currently pretty bare bones and does CRUD against the ShipIt API without triggering.
-The provider still adds value by:
+The provider currently adds value by:

 - infrastructure as code (verionable and reproducible infrastructure)
 - native integration with the vast landscape of existing terraform providers
 - all of your infrastructure declared in a single place, format, command
+- attach containers to your shipment as terraform modules

-#### usage
+#### usage example

 ```terraform
 provider "harbor" {